Azure Storage security guide

 You have three options for authorizing access to data objects in Azure Storage, including:

 - Using your storage account keys to authorize access via Shared Key.
 Authorizing via Shared Key requires storing your storage account keys in your application, so Microsoft recommends using Azure AD instead where possible.
-For production applications, or for authorizing access to Azure tables and files, continue using Shared Key while Azure AD integration is in preview.

 - Using Shared Access Signatures to grant controlled permissions to specific data objects for a specific amount of time.